Joshua de Guzman

 Deep Dive: Gemini 3 Pro vs Gemini 2.5 Pro for Building Modern UIs

-Google just dropped Gemini 3 last week and it blew some people on Twitter and Reddit with how good it is at reasoning, reliability of output, and vibe coding, all while doing it with less tokens and less time.
+Google just released Gemini 3 last week, and it blew some people away on Twitter and Reddit with how good it is at reasoning, output reliability, and vibe coding, all while using fewer tokens and less time.

-I use v0 for experimenting complex animations in the web and Cursor and Claude for everything else.
-However, what blew me away the most is how good Gemini has improved when it comes to UI and design output, even with zero-shot prompting for complex animations:
+I use v0 for building modern web apps and Cursor and Claude for everything else.
+However, what blew me away the most is how much Gemini has improved when it comes to UI and design output, even with zero-shot prompting for complex animations:

 Example 1: Interactive vector field simulation

-So, I decided to put Gemini 3 Pro (Preview) and Gemini 2.5 Pro to the test using zero shot prompting (except for #5).
+So, I decided to put Gemini 3 Pro (Preview) and Gemini 2.5 Pro models to the test using zero-shot prompting (except for #5).
 We're going to vibe code using the prompts below without doing any further editing, then we'll evaluate the results.

 For this comparison, we will use Google AI Studio.
-It's a unified playground where you can test AI models of Google for free.
+It's a unified playground where you can test Google's AI models for free.

 We're going to test the models across five key criteria:

-- Layouts: Handling complex responsive structures with Tailwind CSS.
+1. Layouts: Handle complex responsive structures for an admin dashboard with Tailwind CSS

-- Interactions & Animations: Making components interactive and animate them.
+3. Interactions & Animations: Make the components interactive and animate them

-- Code Quality: Evaluate if the code adheres to TypeScript and Next.js best practices.
+4. Code Quality: Evaluate if the code adheres to TypeScript and Next.js best practices

-- Image to Code: Converting visual designs into functional code.
+5. Image to Code: Convert existing visual designs into functional code

 Let's begin!